 Sudden Increase in Your Water Bill

-The average monthly water bill in the United States for a family of four is $72.93.
-Your average bill may be higher or lower based on your location and water usage, but make note of your average monthly total.
+The average monthly water bill in the United States is $39.16, based on the latest data from World Population Review.
+Your bill may be higher or lower based on your location and water usage, but make note of your average monthly total.

-While you can expect your bill to go up when enjoying summertime activities such as gardening or cooling off in the sprinkler, a significant or unexpected increase is worth investigating.
-Even small leaks in your home, including beneath your slab, can waste as much as 90 gallons of water per day, according to the U.S. Environmental Protection Agency (EPA).
+While you can expect your bill to go up when enjoying summertime activities such as gardening or cooling off in the sprinkler, a significant or unexpected increase in your utility bills is worth investigating.
+Household leaks in your home, including beneath your slab, can waste as much as 90 gallons of water per day, according to the U.S. Environmental Protection Agency (EPA).

 Unpleasant Mold or Mildew Smell